The Virgin birth Myth

 1. John 1: 1- has been seriously and deliberately miss-translated to make it appear that Yahshua was the ‘word’ of God (Yahweh) that existed with the Almighty at the beginning of time (whenever that was).
 However, a correct reading of the Greek (if even the Greek is believable) is proof this is false.

 1. In [a] beginning existed the [reasoned expression] and the [reasoned expression] belonged to the Mighty One, and [the] Mighty One was the [reasoned expression] 2.
 This was in [a] beginning, belonging to the Mighty One.
 3. All things through it (the reasoned expression) came into being and apart from it (the reasoned expression) came into being not even one [thing] that has come into being.
 4. In it (the reasoned expression) life was, and the life was the light (enlightenment) of men; 5. and the light in the darkness shines, and the darkness does not overcome it.

-All things through it (the reasoned expression of the Mighty One) came into being, and apart from it (the reasoned expression of the Mighty One) came into being not even one thing, which had come into being."
-See also Historic John 1.
-In many English translations, the Greek “it” is replaced by “he”; this is false.
+All things through it (the reasoned expression of the Mighty One) came into being, and apart from it (the reasoned expression of the Mighty One) came into being not even one thing, which had come into being.’

-Note: Contributions to this article were made by R.C.
+Note: Major contributions to this article were made by R.C.
 Symes and Hugh Fogelman.
-Revisions, proper names, notes, updates, and additions were added by Assembly of Yahweh, Cascade.
+Revisions, proper names, added notes, updates, and minor additions were added by Assembly of Yahweh, Cascade.